Updated: May 22, 2018

-Custom Shade Sails have the advantage that they have:
+Custom Shade Sails have the following advantages:

-- custom made for individual requirements
+- they are custom made for individual requirements

-- better designed for weather conditions
+- the designs are better-suited for all weather conditions

-- warranty on installation
+- there is a warranty on installation

-- UV rated for maximum sun protection
+- they’re UV rated for maximum sun protection

-There is a real art to getting shade sails right so make sure you talk to us first.
+There is a real art to getting shade sails right, so make sure you talk to us first.